 - fluid drainage from the abscess

-- you have a weakened immune system or were recently hospitalized
+- You have a weakened immune system or you were recently hospitalized.

-- the abscess is large, hasn’t healed within two weeks, and is accompanied by fevers
+- The abscess is large, hasn’t healed within 2 weeks, and you also have a fever.

-- the abscess is growing more painful and/or is throbbing
+- The abscess is becoming more painful or is throbbing.

-- the skin around the abscess is swollen and/or extremely red
+- Your skin around the abscess is swollen or extremely red.

 In some cases, an abscess may cause serious complications.
 These may include: